Ron Suresha

-Ron Jackson Suresha (born October 8, 1958) is an American author and editor of books centering on gay and bisexual men's subcultures, particularly the Bear community.
+Ron Jackson Suresha (born 1958) is an American author and editor of books centering on gay and bisexual men's subcultures, particularly the Bear community.

 Biography

-Suresha was born in Detroit, Michigan, and attended grade school in the northwest suburb of Oak Park.
+Ron Jackson Suresha was born on October 8, 1958, in Detroit, to Jack and Naomi Suresha.
+He attended the University of Michigan and Vista College.

-Suresha and his husband (styled "husbear"), Rocco Russo, were legally married in Provincetown, Massachusetts, in October 2004, and received a Connecticut civil union one year later.
+Suresha legally married Rocco Russo on October 10, 2004, in Provincetown, Massachusetts, then received a Connecticut civil union one year later.
 They lived until 2011 in New London, Connecticut and now live in New Milford, Connecticut, where Suresha serves as a Justice of the Peace.
 He has been an ordained minister of the Universal Life Church since 1975.

 Suresha's nonfiction anthology, Bears on Bears: Interviews & Discussions (2002), includes 25 dialogues with 57 bear-identified men and bear-lovers from around the world, such as comedian Bruce Vilanch, porn model Jack Radcliffe, and Survivor star Richard Hatch.
 In the introduction, Suresha asserts that Bears on Bears is "the first interview book ... compiled primarily from online interactions" using online chat technology.

 A bisexual-identified man and bi rights advocate, Suresha edited, with Peter Chvany, the nonfiction book Bi Men : Coming Out Every Which Way (2006).
 Suresha's two bisexual men's anthologies were named finalists in the 2006 Lambda Literary Award for Bisexual Literature.

 In 2008, Suresha edited for Journal of Bisexuality a special issue commemorating the sexagennial (60th) anniversary of the publication of Sexual Behavior in the Human Male, commonly known as the Kinsey Report, as Bisexual Perspectives on the Life and Work of Alfred C. Kinsey, which was named a finalist in the 2008 Lambda Literary Awards in Bisexual Literature.

 That year, Suresha cofounded Bear Bones Books, an imprint of LGBT publisher Lethe Press, which released a revised edition of his Bears on Bears, including five additional interviews.
 The imprint also reissued several men's fiction anthologies he edited under the pseudonym R. Jackson.
 In 2017, Suresha made Bear Bones Books an independent media outlet, reissuing several of his and other's books.